Receive Credit for Prior Learning

 Credit for prior learning gives you the opportunity to demonstrate the knowledge you have gained through life experiences and apply it towards credit in a degree/professional certificate/certificate program.
 To prepare for this option, you will develop a portfolio to be assessed by appropriate college personnel.
 You have to be matriculated in an NHTI program, and not all programs provide the experiential credit option.
 You should consult with department chairs, advisors, or program coordinators to determine if experiential credit is appropriate.

 Students who have completed their CDA as awarded by the Council for Professional Recognition are eligible for 6 ECE credits.
-Students must first submit a copy of the CDA (current, non-expired), a copy of their updated training transcript and resume.
+Students must first submit a copy of their current, non-expired CDA, a copy of their updated training transcript and resume.
 Qualified students may request credit for these six credits:

 DOL Registered ECE Apprenticeship